What is Rug Hooking?

 August 30th, 2026; 10:00 am - 9:00 pm

 Come and enjoy the company and fellowship of other fiber artists, learning from one another, and passing down fiber art skills from one generation to the next.
-You can find our next hook-in date under the Events tab in our Facebook group, or by calling the Snohomish Library at, 360-568-2898
+You can find our next hook-in date under the Events tab in our Facebook group, or by calling the Snohomish Library 360-568-2898; Woodinville Library 425-788-0733

 Rug Hooking Supplies